 About your content plan

-OverDrive offers a growing catalog of more than two million digital titles from over 5,000 publishers for children and young adults.
+OverDrive offers a growing catalog of millions of digital titles from over 5,000 publishers for children and young adults.
 This K-12 catalog covers virtually all units of study for both curriculum and literacy engagement.
 We’re constantly working with new and existing publishers to add titles to the catalog.

 You can subscribe to OverDrive’s weekly email newsletter, ContentWire, to learn about new publishers and titles that are added to our catalog.
 Staff can also browse and search for new titles, filtered by date added, subject, and more, using the extensive search options in OverDrive Marketplace.